 - To understand the relationship between competitive products and patent protected competitors

-- To analyze areas that can be banned for possible product or process innovations due to presence of a number of patent references or use of extensive patent claim language
+- Analyze areas that can face ban for possible product or process innovations due to presence of a number of patent references or use of extensive patent claim language

 - To save money, time, and efforts by performing this analysis in an early stage

-- To analyze new R&D opportunities by searching for lags in technology
+- Analyze new R&D opportunities by searching for lags in technology

-- To analyze the about be get expired patents and maintaining the ones which are already expired.
+- To maintain expired patents and analyze the patents which are about to expire.

-- High-level strategists: and investors gain insight into the opportunities and risks that exist in light of competitive R&D and product development initiatives, new “areas” for acquisition or investment, and how to develop and maintain a sustainable growth strategy.
+- High-level strategists: Investors gain insight into the opportunities and risks that exist in competitive R&D and product development initiatives.
+New “areas” for acquisition or investment, and how to develop and maintain a sustainable growth strategy.

-- Use of patent filing velocity charts: These charts helps the landscape analysis team to picturize changes in technology, application, or product with due course of time, which in turn helps in deciding the expected time when the technology might prosper.
+Patent filing velocity charts: Charts helps the team to picturize changes in technology, application, or product.
+This helps in deciding the expected time when the technology might prosper.

-- Use of top assignee tables: It helps in analyzing the most focused and the most targeted companies or organizations that might create a tough competition in the market, as well as in identifying potential partners, licensees, acquisition candidates, customers, or organizations.
+Use of top assignee tables: It helps in analyzing the most focused and the most targeted firms that might create a tough competition in the market.
+Also, It identify potential partners, licensees, acquisition candidates, customers, or organizations.

-- Use of hybrid approach: Using a hybrid approach that consists of using both patent filing velocity charts and top assignee tables at the same time provides the maximum benefit as to analyze the market trends and the potential partners as well as competitors.
+hybrid approach: Hybrid approach consists of using both patent filing velocity charts and top assignee tables at the same time.
+It provides the maximum benefit as to analyze the market trends and the potential partners as well as competitors.

-- Use in R&D: It is used by the teams to perform the research for lags, advancement in technology, and market opportunities.
+Use in R&D: It help teams to perform the research for lags, advancement in technology, and market opportunities.